aiegoo/_spire/README.md

 # tl;dr

 The files needed for server-update are:
-Markup: 1. slavelist.yaml
+- slavelist.yaml
-		2. secret.txt
+- secret.txt

 The files and folders needed for slave are:
-Markup: 1.
-Scripts (folder)
+- Scripts (folder)
-		2. Script files within the Scripts folder (With proper permissions and #! lines)
+- Script files within the Scripts folder (With proper permissions and #! lines)
-		3. secret.txt
+- secret.txt

 Both secret.txt files on the server-update side and slave side should be identical.
 All files should be located within the same directory as the programs are.